What It Is, Signs & Homeopathic Management of Eczema

 - Avoid nickel plated jewelry, cosmetics, and other articles that give you skin complaints.

-- Avoid dairy products, sugar, white flour, fried foods and processed foods.
+- Dairy products, sugar, white flour, fried foods and processed foods may cause exacerbation.

 - Avoid the excess fat from meat- buy lean and preferably organic.

-- Avoid sugar, gluten (wheat, barley, rye and oats) and raw eggs.
+- Keep away from sugar, gluten (wheat, barley, rye and oats) and raw eggs.

-- Avoid soft drinks and oranges (if allergic to oranges).Avoid eggs, fish, peanuts and soy.
+- Be cautious of eggs, fish, peanuts and soy.

 - Do not use your bath soap excessively.
 Soap tends to dry the skin and can aggravate eczema.